MikeLockz/el-dorado-tanstack/docs/01 — Game Design & Rules Specification.md

 3. Deal `tricksForRound(r)` cards to each player.
 4. After dealing, **flip the next card** from the deck to reveal the **trump suit** for that round.

+SeatIndex 0 is the dealer for the round.
+The first player to act (bidding and trick play) is always the seat immediately clockwise from the dealer.

 ## 4.2 Private Hands
 Hands are secret and visible only to the owning player.